ollij93/cfgclasses/docs/source/design.rst

 2.2.1 Programmer customization
 ##############################

-The programmer can specify the type of the field in the ``ConfigClass`` definition, and can use the ``default`` and ``default_factory`` options to control the default value given to argparse.
+The programmer can specify the type of the field in the ``dataclass`` definition, and can use the ``default`` and ``default_factory`` options to control the default value given to argparse.
 However, to customise any other attributes for an entry, or to set an argument as positional, the ``dataclasses.field()`` metadata is used.

 The ``dataclasses`` metadata is an untyped dictionary stored on fields, that allows us to store any information we like on a field as well as the built-in values like defaults. ``cfgclasses`` uses a particular entry in this metadata ``cfgclasses.CFG_METADATA_FIELD`` to store a ``ConfigOpts`` or ``NonPositionalConfigOpts`` instance.